PitchConnect/.github/docs/WORKFLOWS_STATUS.md

    - Added support for GitFlow repositories with PRs for both main and develop branches
    - Created documentation on how to use the script

-7. **Conducted End-to-End Testing**:
-   - Created a test repository (workflow-e2e-test)
+7. **Implemented in `.github` Repository**:
-   - Used the migration script to add the workflows
+   - Added the workflows to the `.github` repository itself
+   - Created standalone implementations for the Label Creator and PR Status Tracker workflows
-   - Tested the complete issue lifecycle from creation to merge
+   - Successfully tested the complete issue lifecycle

+8. **Added Monitoring Guidance**:
+   - Added a section to the README.md explaining the workflow automation monitoring
+   - Added a section explaining why creating draft PRs immediately is important
+   - This will help users understand what to expect from the automation

 ## Issues Encountered and Resolved